Leadership Coach & Facilitator

 - Bachelor of Arts in Social Work (Longwood University)

-- Lives in Charlotte, NC with his wife and their dog, Daisy
+- Enjoys spending time with his wife and their dog, Daisy

 - Has lived abroad in Japan, India, and Nepal studying mindfulness and leadership